Greg-T8/Notebook/topics/languages/dotnet.md

 ##### [C# version 6.0 (2015)](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-version-history#c-version-60)

+Released with Visual Studio 2015, included many smaller features that made programming more productive.
+In this version, C# started to eliminate language boilerplate to make code more terse and readable.

+With this version, Microsoft also released the Roslyn compiler, which meant the compiler is written in C# and is open source.

 - [Static imports](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/using-directive) - allow developers to import static members of types directly into the current code file, simplifying access to commonly used methods or constants without qualifying them with the type name.

     <details><summary>Overview</summary><br>